ganeshk627/source-control-with-git/README.md

 ```
 > We should be able to see the commit in ```new-branch-for-merge``` which happened in ```branch-for-merge``` after merge.

+### 4.1.2.
+Deleting Branches
+In Git, branches are used to isolate work on different features, bug fixes, or experiments.
+Once a branch has served its purpose—perhaps after it has been merged into the main branch—it can be deleted to keep the repository clean and manageable.
+Deleting a branch is a common practice to prevent clutter and to ensure that only active or relevant branches remain in the repository.

 ```mermaid
 graph RL
     A[commit A<br>bby78a3]